 A key component of the program is the interactive session in which Fellows are divided into four core groups and given scenarios to simulate, role play, and field questions from their colleagues.
 Examples of interactive sessions include:

-- A role play between Congressional staff and Leader(s) of the fictitious “Bipartisan” party in Congress.
-Staffers were asked to present to the Leader(s) recommendations on how to fix Congress.
+- A roleplaying exercise between Congressional staff and Leaders of the fictitious “Bipartisan” party in Congress.
+Staffers were asked to present the Leaders with recommendations on how to fix Congressional deadlock.

-- Simulating mock summits between the President (of the United States) and world leaders such as Ali Khameni; Raul Castro; Kim Jong-un; and Bashar al-Assad.
+- Mock summits between the President of the United States and world leaders such as Ali Khameni; Raul Castro; Kim Jong-un; and Bashar al-Assad.
 Groups were asked to identify contentious issues in the bilateral relationship and outline a plan to resolve them.

-In addition to the substance, the Seminar Series will help foster bipartisanship and create, over time, a cadre of alumni who are knowledgeable about the issues as well as committed to a more collegial and open dialogue.
+In addition to the substantive expertise staff gain through the program, the Seminar Series will help foster bipartisanship and create, over time, a cadre of alumni who are knowledgeable about the issues as well as committed to a more collegial and open dialogue.

-During the Seminar Series, Fellows will also be able to draw on the expertise and knowledge of the 150 resident scholars – a diverse, competitively-selected group of policymakers, academics, and executives from both the public and private sectors – the Wilson Center hosts each year from the United States and around the world.
+During the Seminar Series, Fellows will also be able to draw on the expertise and knowledge of the 150 resident scholars – a diverse, competitively-selected group of policymakers, academics, and executives from both the public and private sectors around the world – whom the Wilson Center hosts each year.

 The Woodrow Wilson Foreign Policy Fellowship Program is generously supported by Carnegie Corporation of New York and The William and Flora Hewlett Foundation.